Part I · The Scale of Reality · What is real?

 III.3 · Probability and Mystery

-Seen from Mystery’s side, the same meeting point reveals more:
+Seen from Mystery’s side, this border crossing reveals more:

 Every concrete probabilistic realization is a manifestation of Mystery.
 A radioactive atom has a 50% probability of decaying within an hour.
-One hour later, it has decayed; or it hasn’t.
-Pattern can only say “50%”; but this particular outcome (decay or no decay) is not something Pattern can determine.
+One hour later, it has decayed, or it has not.
+Pattern can only say “50%.”
+It cannot decide in advance which side this particular outcome will fall on.
 Every concrete roll of the dice is a meeting of the probability distribution (Pattern) and the unpredictable realization (Mystery).

 Each of your decisions is the same.
-Pattern can analyze the probabilistic structure of your decision: what factors are influencing you, the probable consequences of various choices.
-But the choice you actually make (why this and not that) after Pattern’s analysis is exhausted, there remains an irreducible remainder.
-That remainder goes beyond randomness11 (randomness remains Pattern’s concept); it is the experience of freedom: a special form of qualia.
+Pattern can analyze the probabilistic structure of your decision: what factors are influencing you, and what consequences various choices are likely to bring.
+But after Pattern’s analysis is exhausted, the choice you actually make still leaves an irreducible remainder.
+That remainder goes beyond randomness5 (randomness remains Pattern’s concept); it is the experience of freedom: a special form of qualia.

 The probability distribution is the map Pattern draws.
 Each realization is the footprint Mystery leaves on the map.